DataDog/terraform-provider-datadog/docs/resources/logs_index_order.md

 # The Datadog Terraform Provider does not support the creation and deletion of index orders.
 There must be at most one `datadog_logs_index_order` resource
 terraform import <datadog_logs_index_order.name> <name>
 ```
-`<name>` here can be whatever you specify in your code; datadog does not store a name at their server.
+`<name>` can be whatever you specify in your code; Datadog does not store a name on the server.